Bryan Thompson, Production Manager

 To add to the risk present during this critical stage in the cold chain, limited stock availability combined with high value products and primary packaging fragility significantly reduces the margin for error.
 This makes it crucial for sponsors to review a product’s specific set of processing requirements and potential impact on packaging and labeling activity during a trial’s planning phase.
 Once processing requirements are understood, specific parameters and protocols can be developed with the limitations of a specific temperature range in mind.

 What production factors should be considered for temperature-sensitive biologics?

 There are several factors to consider relating to how standard production methods and facilities – designed with traditional pharmaceuticals in mind – may need to adapt to meet specific needs of temperature-sensitive products.
 If time out of refrigeration is restricted or not permitted, adjustments will need to be made to maintain drug integrity.
 Sponsors may also need to accommodate longer packaging durations, reduced operation sizes and enhanced PPE for operatives.

 Another factor to consider is manufacturing strategy.
-Batch manufacturing can reduce overheads for trials with predictable supply and demand patterns, but the shorter expiry dates associated with temperature-sensitive products can necessitate multiple updates of labelled inventory and lead to waste and/or excessive storage costs.
+Batch manufacturing can reduce overheads for trials with predictable supply and demand patterns, but the shorter expiry dates associated with temperature-sensitive products can necessitate multiple updates of labeled inventory and lead to waste and/or excessive storage costs.
 Just in Time Manufacturing is another option, which is especially beneficial for trials that involve patient-centric dosing; helping to facilitate greater supply flexibility and cost control.
-Each supply scenario is different so it’s vital that requirements are scrutinised early so appropriate approaches can be selected.
+Each supply scenario is different so it’s vital that requirements are scrutinized early so appropriate approaches can be selected.